Skip to main content

 8–14 months

 The classic “stranger anxiety” phase.
-Your baby has developed object permanence—they know you exist when you leave the room—but they do not yet understand that you will come back.
-Crying when a parent leaves is expected and healthy at this age.
+Your baby has figured out that you still exist when you leave the room—but they do not yet understand that you will come back.
+Crying when you walk away is completely normal and healthy at this age.

 1-3